yuxuibbs/SI364-HW3/README.md

 ### Provided:

-* Custom error routes for 404 and 500 errors
+* Custom errorhandler routes for 404 and 500 errors
-* Custom error templates
+* Custom error templates 404.html and 500.html
 * Other templates:
     * `base.html` (the basis from which others inherit)
     * `index.html`
     * `all_users.html`
     * `all_tweets.html`
 * Necessary import statements and some parts of necessary app setup
-* Scaffolding comments
+* Scaffolding comments inside `SI364W18_HW3.py`

 ### You should add: